 Note: I also offer editing services for English-language scripts.

-While the script contains all the words you want the voice talent to read, it does not provide any information on how you want them read.
-In order to ensure that the voice talent reads the script the way you envisioned it, you must provide direction specifying the desired emphasis, tone, and any pauses.
-If the voice talent has to re-record the script due to a lack of direction, you may very well find yourself paying more money.
+While the script contains all the words you want the voice actor to read, it does not provide any information on how you want them read.
+In order to ensure that the voice actor reads the script the way you envisioned it, you must provide direction specifying the desired emphasis, tone, and any pauses.
+If the voice actor has to re-record the script due to a lack of direction, you may very well find yourself paying more money.

 Often enough, a single sentence can legitimately be read in multiple ways.
 For example, the following sentence emphasizes the locations where deep heating is applied: the dermis and the hypodermis, but not in other parts of the body.